 The rules for the competition can be found here.

-The theme for our district is "Patriotism."
-Patriotism is the feeling of love, devotion and sense of attachment to Indiana and/or the United States.
-Try to think outside of the box when deciding what patriotism means—and looks like—to you, and show us in your artwork.
+The theme for our district is "Indiana."
+Indiana is the feeling of Hoosier satisfaction, devotion and sense of attachment to the United States.
+Try to think outside of the box when deciding what Indiana means—and looks like—to you, and show us in your artwork.

-On the student registration form under “description”, make sure to write why you think your piece captures patriotism, and what it means to you personally.
+On the student registration form under “description,” make sure to write why you think your piece captures Indiana, and what it means to you personally.
 The passion you show through your artwork and description could make you a winner!